 3. Official transcripts from each college/university previously attended

-4. SAT/ACT scores if applying for Health Science and/or Education programs.
+4. SAT/ACT scores if applying for any Health Science and/or Education program

 Transfer students must complete a minimum of 30 credits at Misericordia University.
 The university will accept no more than 61 credits from any single or combination of associate degree programs.
 Only courses with a grade of C- (1.7) or better will be accepted for transfer.
 Grades earned at other institutions are not included in the student's GPA at Misericordia University.